vmware-tanzu/velero-plugin-for-vsphere/docs/supervisor.md

 [Installing Velero on Supervisor cluster](velero-vsphere-operator-user-manual.md#installing-velero-on-supervisor-cluster) for the detail.

 **Note**: `Velero vSphere Operator` CLI that comes with `Velero vSphere Operator` aims to provide a similar user experience as the Velero CLI in install and uninstall operations.
 For other Velero operations, users must continue to use the Velero CLI.
+Please download `Velero vSphere Operator` CLI [from here](https://github.com/vmware-tanzu/velero-plugin-for-vsphere/releases/download/v1.1.0/velero-vsphere-1.1.0-linux-amd64.tar.gz) if you haven't done so.

 ## Uninstall

 In a vSphere with Tanzu Supervisor cluster, users should use `Velero vSphere Operator` CLI to uninstall [Uninstalling Velero on Supervisor cluster](velero-vsphere-operator-user-manual.md#uninstalling-velero-on-supervisor-cluster).

 **Note**: Disabling the `Velero vSphere Operator` Supervisor Service will also uninstall Velero as well as the ```velero-plugin-for-vsphere``` in the Supervisor cluster.
 However, as a best practice, it is recommended to uninstall velero and velero-plugin-for-vsphere using `Velero vSphere Operator CLI`.

-## vSphere with Tanzu notes

-Please read this section before doing backup and restore in vSphere with Tanzu Supervisor Cluster.
-The details are documented at [vSphere with Tanzu notes](supervisor-notes.md).

 ## Backup